Chapter 6: Web Pages and Scanning

 In a courageous attempt to put some of my terrible pics on the web, I bought an HP 6200 scanner in mid 1998 because of the fairly high resolution and a "slide attachment", which turned out to be a plastic pyramid with a mirror in it.
 This was a moderately expensive white elephant as it took forever to clean up the terrible quality scans of dust and so on.
 I still have this and use it for flatbed stuff, but probably should sell it and buy a $50 one.

+In June 2001 I got a flash CanoScan 4000 slide scanner after getting fed up.
+It's good.
+Really good.
+I'd rather pump negatives through this baby than scan prints on the crappy HP.
 I usually scan in the good pics at 4000 dpi with the FARE/ICE dust setting 'on' which virtually eliminates the need to clean up dust and small scratches on slides.
-I save these in TIFF format and then in Photoshop (the freebee LE version came with the scanner), crop, resize to 800 pixels wide (or 600 tall), sharpen, adjust colours if required, edit if necessary and then save as Jpegs.
-I burn the lot to CD for storage.
+I save these in TIFF format and then Photoshop them, eventually ending up with a 800 pixels wide (or 600 tall) Jpegs.

 Of course moving to digital means that processing this stuff is much faster - firstly because you don't have to do the scanning thing, but also you don't have to wait for your films to be developed, so can start editing as soon as you download the pics from the card over lunch at Subway.